-an independent,

-objective assurance

-and consulting activity

-designed to add value

-and improve an

-organization's

-operations; and

-"Internal Audit Group"

-is a staff organization

-and functions in an

-advisory capacity; it

-exercises no direct

-authority over the

-operating activities or

-functions it reviews.
+advisory capacity; it exercises no direct authority over the operating activities or functions it reviews.

-junctions it reviews.

-As to its Estamal

 As to its External

 Auditor, the Company

 is guided by the

 current ethical

 standards in the

 engagement of the

-services of such editors

-and does not engage
+services of such editors and does not engage

 the same to render

 non-audit services if

 such services may

 create threats to the

 auditor's

 independence.

-macpenaence.